-In this video clip the band are performing on Top Of The Pops, with Robert Smith on guitar.
+In this video clip, the band are performing on Top Of The Pops, with Robert Smith on guitar.
 Smith left the band in May 1984 (apparantly due to health reasons) but during 1983 was working on a side project called The Glove, with Siouxsie member Steven Severin.
 During the same year, Siouxsie Sioux and the band's drummer, Budgie, were also involved in a side project called The Creatures.

-Dear Prudence was a quality cover of the Beatles song (originally featuring on The Beatles self-titled album from 1968 and written by Lennon-McCartney) and gave Siouxsie & The Banshees their highest-charting single, reaching #3 in the UK in 1983.
-It was a non-album single, but helped to push the post-punk, gothic rock band back into the limelight after the previous double-A side Melt!/Il Est Ne Le Divin Enfant had failed to reach the Top 40, peaking at #49.
+"Dear Prudence" was a quality cover of the Beatles song (originally featuring on The Beatles self-titled album from 1968 and written by Lennon-McCartney) and gave Siouxsie & The Banshees their highest-charting single, reaching #3 in the UK in 1983.
+The single entered the charts at No.17 on 25th Sept.
+It climbed to No.4 the following week, and then to No.3 on 9th October, with Tracey Ullman's "They Don't Know" at No.2 and Culture Club at No.1 with "Karma Chameleon".
+"Dear Prudence" was a non-album single, but helped to push the post-punk, gothic rock band back into the limelight after the previous double-A side Melt!/Il Est Ne Le Divin Enfant had failed to reach the Top 40, peaking at #49.

 The gothic rock/post-punk band was formed in 1976 by lead singer Siouxsie Sioux and bassist Steven Severen.
 However, the band's musical career was a bit of a rollercoaster ride.
 Between 1978 and 1995, 18 out of 29 British single releases made the Top 40, with many of the songs that didn't make it just stalling outside the Top 40.
-Overall, they released eleven studio
+Overall, they released eleven studio albums.

 The band finally split-up in 1996, with lead singer Siouxsie Sioux and drummer Budgie continuing with their other band, The Creatures.